apache/spark/docs/apache-airflow-providers-amazon/operators/ecs.rst

 --------------

 Use the
-:class:`~airflow.providers.amazon.aws.operators.ecs.ECSOperator`
+:class:`~airflow.providers.amazon.aws.operators.ecs.EcsOperator`
 to run a task defined in AWS ECS.

 In the following example,
 the task "hello_world" runs ``hello-world`` task in ``c`` cluster.
 It overrides the command in the ``hello-world-container`` container.

-Before using ECSOperator, *cluster* and *task definition* need to be created.
+Before using EcsOperator, *cluster* and *task definition* need to be created.

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_ecs_fargate.py
     :language: python